 After their discovery, the documents were dispersed among seventy different libraries and collections world-wide.
 Today, however, thanks to an unprecedented international effort, these archives have been digitally re-united.
 After a thousand years of silence, the Geniza has journeyed from Cairo to the cloud where it is freely accessible online to everyone, everywhere.

-From Cairo to the Cloud tells this extraordinary story, the vital society it reveals, and the efforts taken by an international consortium of archivists and digital experts to bring these ancient manuscripts into the modern world.
+From Cairo to the Cloud tells this extraordinary story, the vital society the Geniza reveals, and the efforts taken by an international consortium of archivists and digital experts to bring these ancient manuscripts into the modern world.